 Jericho, Vermont, 1970-

 In the root cellar, Grandpop handed me his mess kit.
-Inside the khaki metal bowl and lid was a tiny fork, spoon and knife attached to a attached to a chain.
-I thought was pretty nifty.
-I wondered if I could borrow it as a lunch box when I went to first grade in the fall.
+Inside the khaki bowl, under tin lid was a rusty fork, spoon and knife-- all attached to a attached to links in a dulled metal chain.
+Pretty nifty.
+I thought it would make a better lunchbox than my for first grade.

-“They got me, Andi.
-God dammit… That was it but I’m still here, huh kiddo?
+“They got me, Andi. but I’m still here, huh kiddo?
 Here I am with my little sidekick.
 God damm them."
 He reached for the mason jar of string beans for Grandma and handed them to me.
 I remember the swear words feeling very appropriate.

 I had no idea who he was going on about-- I had no notions about the war-- but I held the jar of string beans and he reached for more: peaches, beans, potatoes.
-He recited his memories to me-- a four year old girl.
+He recited his memories to a four-year-old girl.

 "The trenches.
 The trenches.
 Those God damn trenches.
 The rain.
 The mud.
 The buddies.
 The wetness.
 The trenches.
 The bunkers.
 The gunshots.
 The bayonets.
 The rain.
 The buddies.
 The corpses.
 God dammit.
 The war.
 My buddies.”

 We went back to the kitchen and handed my Grandmother her beans.
 She was annoyed we took so long.

 Today I’m so moved to remember him sharing his pain with the young me.
 Maybe he feared that future generations might forget their sacrifices, suffering and bravery that shaped the world we live in today.
 I’m glad that I knew enough to listen.